NeoGranular/lanyon/_posts/2016-04-23-zhan-xian-chapter-56.md

 category: zhan-xian
 previous_chapter: 55
 next_chapter: 57
+chapter:
+  number: 56
 ---
 The spiritual awareness of the person who was following Yang Chen was focused on tracking Yang Chen’s figure, so he hadn’t discovered that within the water, a very long ribbon was floating silently.
 When he had discovered that there was something strange about the surrounding water, it was already too late.

 The long ribbon suddenly rushed towards him, tightly winding around his body.
 In a moment, his flying sword appeared before him, but before he could use it, he suddenly felt as if he had been stabbed in his neck and he suddenly sensed that his whole body had been bound tightly.
 <!--more-->

 The fierce pain did not let him notice that he had lost control over his flying sword.
 In a moment, the sword ray was seen flying away from his body, then it came to halt within the water and soon the sword ray started flickering and slowly started to sink down.

 He wanted to use his strength to resist that large amount of constrictive force, but to his despair, he found that he was unable to make his body move, as if, apart from the sensation of pain, he had no awareness of his body.